Robdel12/robdel12/README.md

 ## 👋 Hey, I'm Robert DeLuca!

+> 🛠️ Currently building **[Vizzly](https://vizzly.dev)** — Visual testing.
+Bridge the designer-developer gap with visual precision.
+Real-time collaboration on actual implementations.

-I'm a software engineer focused on crafting amazing user experiences across the web, native apps, and APIs.
+I'm a software engineer focused on crafting delightful user experiences across the web, native apps, and APIs.
 My expertise is in front-end development, accessibility, and testing automation, with deep dives into Ember.js, React.js, and emerging tech like LLMs.

 **Got a cool idea or project?
 [Let's chat!](https://robertdelu.ca)**